MaximeTAlgosup/AfterWords/documents/functional/functionalSpecifications.md

 **Goals**:

-- Wants to finalize all the procedure in a shorter amount of time.
+- Wants to finalize all the procedures in a shorter amount of time.
-- Wants to lose less time doing procedures.
+- Wants to spend less time doing procedures.
-- Should understand how to do it on internet.
+- Should understand how to do it on the internet.

 ---